WrestleWar '91: Event

-The eight bout was a singles match between Big Van Vader and Stan Hansen.
+In the seventh match, Big Van Vader faced Stan Hansen.
 The match ended in a double disqualification after both wrestlers threw the referee out of the ring to continue their brawl.

-The ninth bout saw WCW United States Heavyweight Champion Lex Luger defend his title against Dan Spivey.
+WCW United States Heavyweight Champion Lex Luger defend his title against Dan Spivey.
 Luger pinned Spivey using a cradle to retain his title.
 Following the match, supposedly retired wrestler Nikita Koloff and Grizzly Smith, came to the ring to present Luger with a new United States championship, only for Koloff to attack Luger.

-The tenth bout saw WCW World Tag Team Champions Doom (Butch Reed and Ron Simmons) defend their titles against The Freebirds (Jimmy Garvin and Michael Hayes).
+Next, WCW World Tag Team Champions Doom (Butch Reed and Ron Simmons) defended their titles against The Freebirds (Jimmy Garvin and Michael Hayes).
 The Freebirds won the titles after Reed accidentally struck Simmons with a foreign object, enabling Garvin to pin him.
 After the match Reed and manager Teddy Long turned on their longtime partner Ron Simmons, ending Doom as a team and allowing Ron Simmons to become a "face" in the eyes of the fans.
 Due to WCW's television taping schedule the Fabulous Freebirds had already wrestled a match against The Steiner Brothers where they lost the championship six days prior to the PPV, but the match had not yet aired on TV.

 The main event was a War Games match pitting Sting, Brian Pillman, and The Steiner Brothers (Rick Steiner and Scott Steiner) against The Four Horsemen (Ric Flair, Barry Windham, Sid Vicious) and Larry Zbyszko) (Zbyszko was not a member of the Horsemen but brought in as a replacement for Arn Anderson who was injured at the time.)
 The match ended after Sid Vicious repeatedly powerbombed Brian Pillman, including at least one powerbomb where Pillman's head legitimately hit the roof of the cage.
 Unable to continue El Gigante came to the ring and surrendered the match on Pillman's behalf.